nickriches/linguistics_handbook/docs/lecture notes/04 - Words versus morphemes.md

+# Words and morphemes

-# Relevance of words and morphemes
+## Relevance of words and morphemes

 Words and morphemes are the building blocks of sentences